-The company offers the full spectrum of health, education, sanitation and women empowerment programmes for individuals and the community at large.
+The company offers a full spectrum of health, education, sanitation and women empowerment programmes for individuals and the community at large.

-The foundation, whose credo is to improve lives, wants to see a healthy Zambia.
+Trade Kings Foundation, whose credo is to improve lives, looks forward to seeing a healthy Zambia.
 The company wants to be an integral part of the community it operates in.

 Through the foundation, Trade Kings will also contribute to public education initiatives on healthy living behaviours through events and projects.

 It is also gratifying to note that the Ministry of Health has acknowledged the continued support from stakeholders like Trade Kings in addressing health challenges such as the current cholera outbreak.

 The cholera response in the country has been anchored on a multi-sectoral approach.
 The ministers from Local Government; Environment, Water and Sanitation, the Vice President’s Office and the local Member of Parliament, who is Minister of Lands and Natural Resources, were present at the handover.

 In their communication, the ministers have emphasised the importance of implementing both short and long-term measures aimed at solving the water supply, sanitation and hygiene challenges in the affected areas.

 Government has committed to improving garbage collection, desludging of latrines and provision of clean water free of charge to the affected communities, including community education and mobilisation.

 The initiative by President Edgar Lungu to rid the city and surrounding townships of street vendors is a solid decision coming from top leadership with a view to fostering acceptable standards of hygiene.